ShreyasRajiv327/DegenToken/README.md

 ```
 npx hardhat run scripts/deploy.js --network fuji
 ```
-* After it has been deployed you will get ur contract address
+* After it has been deployed you will get your contract address
 * next step is to verify the contract
  ```
  npx hardhat verify <paste ur contract address here> --network fuji
 ```
-* after running the code you're will be verified
+* after running the code your contract will be verified